rsek/datasworn/ironsworn_moves.md

 When **you suffer the outcome of a move**, choose one.

 * Make the most obvious negative outcome happen.
 * Envision two negative outcomes.
-Rate one as ‘likely’, and *Endure Harm* using the yes/no table.
+Rate one as ‘likely’, and *Ask the Oracle* using the yes/no table.
 On a ‘yes’, make that outcome happen.
 Otherwise, make it the other.
 * Roll on the following table.
 If you have difficulty interpreting the result to fit the current situation, roll again.

 Roll  | Result